drehnstrom/spanner-examples/spanner-labs/8-Migrating Data to and from Spanner with Dataflow/instructions/en.md

 10. When the pipeline completes, navigate to the Spanner service.
 Using the Console, run `SELECT * FROM Pets;` to see the results.

-11. Again using the Console, run `DELETE FROM Pets WHERE 1=1;` to delete all the data you just added.
+11. Again using the Console, run `DELETE FROM Pets WHERE True;` to delete all the data you just added.
 Next, you run the code using the Dataflow service.

 # Task 1.
 Running a Dataflow job

 1. To run the job using Dataflow, you need a Cloud Storage bucket for inputs, staging, and outputs.
 Use the command below to create a bucket that contains your Project ID (_this should guarantee a unique name for the bucket_).
 Also, copy the `pets.csv` file into the bucket.
+Run each of these individually, not together.

 ```
 gsutil mb -l us-central1 gs://$DEVSHELL_PROJECT_ID-data-flow

 gsutil cp ./pets.csv gs://$DEVSHELL_PROJECT_ID-data-flow
 ```